WCAG 2.2 Compliance, Explained

 • Add pre-recorded audio descriptions to video content: For videos that are not live, include audio descriptions.
 These narrations describe visual elements, catering to users who are blind or have low vision.

-• Ensure adequate color contrast: Make sure there is sufficient color contrast between text and its background, using tools like AudioEye’s free color accessibility checker.
+• Ensure adequate color contrast: Make sure there is sufficient color contrast between text and its background using tools like AudioEye’s free color accessibility checker.
 This is important for readability, especially for users with color vision deficiency (CVD) and other vision impairments.

 Operable

-When your website is truly operable, it works with all of those technologies, and it doesn’t require users to do something that they cannot do.
+When your website is truly operable, it works with all of those technologies, and it doesn’t require users to do something they cannot do.

 Here are a few ways to make content operable: